hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 Version control systems are applications that allow users to store, track, test, and collaborate on changes to their infrastructure and applications.

-Terraform Cloud integrates with most common Version Control Systems.
+HCP Terraform integrates with most common Version Control Systems.

 ???
 **Make sure you don't confuse git (the version control system) with GitHub (a web-based application containing the world's largest collection of git repositories).
 What are some other flavors of git?
-Bitbucket, GitLab are both also supported in Terraform Cloud.
+Bitbucket, GitLab are both also supported in HCP Terraform.
 Today you'll be working with GitHub but you can integrate with any of the major git vendor software.**

 ---
-name: tfc-infra-as-code-workflow
+name: hcp-terraform-infra-as-code-workflow
 class: img-left
-# VCS Integration with Terraform Cloud
+# VCS Integration with HCP Terraform

 ![:scale 70%](images/git_noobs.png)

-Terraform Cloud can directly integrate with source code repos in GitHub Enterprise, Gitlab, and Bitbucket.
+HCP Terraform can directly integrate with source code repos in GitHub Enterprise, Gitlab, and Bitbucket.
 This allows you to build simple DevOps workflows with code reviews, testing and approvals.

 https://xkcd.com/1597/